 At Revenue River, we’ve been learning in depth all that we can about pillar pages and topic clusters, and understanding how these new methodologies can help the businesses that use our services.
 Topic clusters mark a change in the way that content marketing is adapting to changes in search engine optimization.

 Getting clients started with pillar pieces and topic clusters isn’t that different from executing on a traditional content marketing strategy.
-In fact, just like SEO, the topic cluster model strats with creating and generation quality content that answers a user’s question.
-That is why this model makes sens inside an inbound marketing campaign with content strategy.
+In fact, just like SEO, the topic cluster model starts with creating and generation quality content that answers a user’s question.
+That is why this model makes sense inside an inbound marketing campaign with content strategy.
 At Revenue River, we use that model to help strategize our client’s content, and provide them with a clear overview of how inbound is going to help their business.

 How Topic Clusters get your content on page one of Google Search.

 End of 2017, we decided to overhaul our blog’s content strategy and architecture using the new topic cluster methodology.
 The result ?
-We saw an incredible rise of Page Rank for our long-tail keyword « Inbound marketing assessement » in Google search results by developing a pillar page and creating internal linking within our relevant blog posts to this pillar page.
+We saw an incredible rise of Page Rank for our long-tail keyword « Inbound marketing assessment » in Google search results by developing a pillar page and creating internal linking within our relevant blog posts to this pillar page.

 Even if you are not following inbound marketing according to HubSpot, you will find an increase in organic traffic by utilizing the new Strategy tool and the topic cluster methodology.
 By rethinking traditional SEO tactics and focusing content on the needs of the consumer, this strategy is changing the way that agencies will organize content for their client.

 At Revenue River, we are here to help you execute on your topic clusters and pillar pieces.
-Whether you’re seeking pillar content or you would like to set up reccuring topic clusters, our content engineers are here to start writing for you, and our search department is here to ensure a proper technical SEO implementation.
+Whether you’re seeking pillar content or you would like to set up recurring topic clusters, our content engineers are here to start writing for you, and our search department is here to ensure a proper technical SEO implementation.
 Take your business into 2018 with a smart content strategy using topic clusters!